 - Keep personal items personal.
 Avoid sharing personal items such as towels, sheets, razors, clothing and athletic equipment.
 Staph infections can spread on objects, as well as from person to person.

-To diagnose a staph infection, your doctor will:
+To diagnose a staph infection, your health care provider typically will:

 - Perform a physical exam.
-During the exam, your doctor will closely examine any skin lesions you may have.
+During the exam, your provider examines any skin sores or reddened areas you may have.
+Your provider can also review any other symptoms.

 - Collect a sample for testing.
-Most often, doctors diagnose staph infections by checking a tissue sample or nasal secretions for signs of the bacteria.
+Most often, providers diagnose staph infections by checking blood, urine, skin, infected material or nasal secretions for signs of the bacteria.
+Additional tests can help your provider choose the antibiotic that will work best against the bacteria.

-- Other tests.
-If you're diagnosed with a staph infection, your doctor may order an imaging test called an echocardiogram to check if the infection has affected your heart.
-Your doctor may order other imaging tests, depending on your symptoms and the exam results.
+- Recommend other tests.
+If you're diagnosed with a staph infection, your provider may order an imaging test called an echocardiogram.
+This test can check if the infection has affected your heart.
+Your provider may order other imaging tests, depending on your symptoms and the exam results.

 Treatment of a staph infection may include:

 Antibiotics.
-Your doctor may perform tests to identify the staph bacteria behind your infection, and to help choose the antibiotic that will work best.
-Antibiotics commonly prescribed to treat staph infections include certain cephalosporins such as cefazolin; nafcillin or oxacillin; vancomycin; daptomycin (Cubicin); telavancin (Vibativ); or linezolid (Zyvox).
+Your health care provider may perform tests to identify the staph bacteria behind your infection.
+This can help your provider choose the antibiotic that will work best for you.
+Antibiotics commonly prescribed to treat staph infections include cefazolin, nafcillin, oxacillin, vancomycin, daptomycin and linezolid.

-Vancomycin increasingly is required to treat serious staph infections because so many strains of staph bacteria have become resistant to other traditional medicines.
-But vancomycin and some other antibiotics have to be given intravenously.
+For serious staph infections, vancomycin may be required.
+This is because so many strains of staph bacteria have become resistant to other traditional antibiotics.
+This means other antibiotics can no longer kill the staph bacteria.
+Vancomycin and some other antibiotics used for antibiotic-resistant staph infections have to be given through a vein (intravenously).

-If you're given an oral antibiotic, be sure to take it as directed, and to finish all of the medication prescribed by your doctor.
-Ask your doctor what signs and symptoms you should watch for that might indicate your infection is worsening.
+If you're given an oral antibiotic, be sure to take it as directed.
+Finish all the medication your provider gives you.
+Ask your provider what signs and symptoms you should watch for that might mean your infection is getting worse.

 - Wound drainage.
-If you have a skin infection, your doctor will likely make an incision into the sore to drain fluid that has collected there.
+If you have a skin infection, your provider may make a cut (incision) into the sore to drain fluid that has collected there.
+The area is also thoroughly cleaned.

 - Device removal.
-If your infection involves a device or prosthetic, prompt removal of the device is needed.
+If your infection involves a medical device, such as a urinary catheter, cardiac pacemaker or artificial joint, prompt removal of the device may be needed.
 For some devices, removal might require surgery.

-Staph bacteria are very adaptable, and many varieties have become resistant to one or more antibiotics.
-For example, only about 5% of today's staph infections can be cured with penicillin.
+Staph bacteria are very adaptable.
+Many varieties have become resistant to one or more antibiotics.
+For example, today, most staph infections can't be cured with penicillin.

-The emergence of antibiotic-resistant strains of staph bacteria — often described as methicillin-resistant Staphylococcus aureus (MRSA) strains — has led to the use of IV antibiotics, such as vancomycin or daptomycin, with the potential for more side effects.
+Antibiotic-resistant strains of staph bacteria are often described as methicillin-resistant Staphylococcus aureus (MRSA) strains.
+The increase in antibiotic-resistant strains has led to the use of IV antibiotics, such as vancomycin or daptomycin, with the potential for more side effects.

-While you may initially consult your family doctor, he or she may refer you to a specialist, depending on which of your organ systems is affected by the infection.
-For example, you may be referred to a doctor trained in treating skin conditions (dermatologist), heart disorders (cardiologist) or infectious diseases.
+While you may first see your family health care provider, you may be referred to a specialist, depending on which of your organ systems is affected by the infection.
+For example, you may be referred to a specialist in treating skin conditions (dermatologist), heart disorders (cardiologist) or infectious diseases.

 What you can do